mike-ward/mike-ward.github.io/_posts/2010-09-13-tweetz-3--release-candidate--4.md

 ---
 layout: post
-title:  Tweetz 3 – Release Candidate  4
+title: 'Tweetz 3 – Release Candidate  4'
 ---
 I was going to call this the final version for 3.0 but enough of you have complained about tweets not being sent that I thought I should do something about it.
 I suspect it’s a combination of exceeding quota and/or twitter jitters.
 In those cases, the gadget should report the issue and perhaps try again.
 In the meantime, here are the latest changes.